- Author: Jamielolx

 AoE Rotation & Lock and Load

-Lock and Load can proc any time you deal periodic damage with a damage trap or black arrow, but only at a 6% chance.
+lock and load can proc any time you deal periodic damage with a damaging trap such as Explosive Trap, or with Black Arrow, but only at a 6% chance.
 You can proc it 100% of the time with your frost trap, freezing arrow, or freezing trap — note that this only applies to mobs and bosses that can be slowed.

 Let’s start off with damage cooldowns since that’s really all we care about… right?

 Rapid Fire is a very straight forward cooldown, and to be completely honest, does not do a lot for us, since our GCD is capped at 1.5 seconds – and our Steady Shot at 0 Haste is at around 1.66 seconds so all this cooldown really does on its own is increase auto shot frequency.
 Rather, the point of this cooldown is to stack it with damage increasing cooldowns so those extra shots gain value cooldowns such as the following:

 - Furious Howl, which increases your Attack Power by 320 for 20 seconds

 - Call of the Wild which increases your Attack Power by 10% and double dips off other AP cooldowns – this ability can be used before a fight and during a fight (assuming you have two ferocity pets in your stable).
 You can pop call of the wild, then stable your current pet and its cooldown will be reset, ready to be used right after your first one expires (or a more suitable moment).

 You can also stack these cooldowns with trinket cooldowns, both proc and on use, as well as potions and the orc or troll racial.
 Stacking these up is what makes your Rapid Fire worthwhile, not using it on its own.